 - Inflammation of the kidneys (nephritis)

-This occurs in the Haematuria Clinic where expert consultants and healthcare professionals provide you with rapid access to see a consultant and get most of the necessary diagnostics on the same day.
+Diagnostic tests are carried out in the Haematuria Clinic, where expert consultants and healthcare professionals provide you with rapid access to see a consultant and get most of the necessary diagnostics on the same day.